KABAM-Robotics/rosrect-listener-agent/README.md

 $ roslaunch turtlebot3_navigation turtlebot3_navigation.launch
 ```

 At the end of this step, you would need to see something that looks like the following.
-Notice that the robot is mislocalized (i.e. the scan doesn't match the map)! :
+Notice that the robot is mislocalized (i.e. the scan doesn't match the map) :

 ![alt text](/docs/images/Mislocalized.png "Turtlebot mislocalized")